bkmidkiff/bkmidkiff/README.md

 - Univ. of Alabama Spring 2024
 - B.S.
 Aerospace Engineering
 - Minor in Computer Science
-- I’m interested in engineering and game design.
+- I’m interested in engineering and software.
 - I’m currently learning C++, Python, and Java.
 - I’m looking to collaborate on anything.
 - How to reach me